Celeste-AI/Celeste-AI/README.md

 You can find other commmands in (INSERT COMMAND LIST HERE SOON <3)

 ## How can I meet celeste?
-* Friend Celeste
+* First, you must friend CELESTE-AI on vrchat.
-* Wait till shes on blue.
+* Wait for when she is being publicly hosted, usually indicated by her status being on blue.

 **Alternatively to meet and talk to her.**